-The ideal situation is one where the employer can see how the flexible work pattern will benefit them, as well as you.
-This is sometimes called “making the business case”.
+The ideal request is one where the employer can see how the flexible work pattern will benefit them, as well as you.
+This is called “making the business case”.

 - Aim high and be prepared to settle for less.

-- Make sure you know what you are asking for and make sure you ask for it.
+- Make sure you know what you are asking for and that you ask for it.
+Think about your objectives carefully – what do you want out of this negotiation?
+What is the best alternative?
+What is your longer-term strategy?

 - When in a negotiation, don’t be tempted to fill silence if your manager is thinking or taking time to respond.